NettyChannel/NettyChannel/README.md

 - 🗣️ **Sprachassistent**: An intelligent voice assistant to aid you in navigating the client with ease.
 - 🚀 **Custom Launcher**: Enjoy seamless access to Seriuxmod with its dedicated custom launcher.

+Moreover, starting from late 2023 or early 2024, Seriuxmod will be complemented with its very own Minecraft Server Network.
+This network will host various thrilling minigames, providing an ideal platform for players to extensively test and enjoy the Seriuxmod client to the fullest.

-The development of Seriuxmod takes place within the robust IntelliJ IDE.
+The development of Seriuxmod and its server network takes place within the robust IntelliJ IDE and VS Code.
 You can explore the code repository for this project [here](https://github.com/seriuxmod).

 ## Programming Languages 💻